Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 12: File Annual Report and Business License Renewal

-Corporations are required to submit an annual report with the Washington Secretary of State.
+Corporations are required to submit a Washington annual report to the Washington Secretary of State.

 Some (but not all) of the links on StartUp101.com are affiliate links.
 This means that a special tracking code is used and that we may make a small commission on the sale of an item if you purchase through one of these links.
 The price of the item is the same for you whether it is an affiliate link or not, and using affiliate links helps us to maintain this website.